3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Volumetric data can be encoded as 3d images that consist of voxels.
 Each \<image3d> element is assumed to represent a unit cube from which data can be sampled at any point.
 Volumetric images can be embedded inside a 3MF file using groups of PNG images that represent a stack of images.

+All image3dsheets within an image3d MUST have the same x- and y-size that is specified in the sizex and sizey-attributes, respecitvely. sizex, sizey and sheetcount MUST not exceed 1024^3, each.
 There MUST be exactly sheetcount \<image3dsheet>-elements under \<image3d> that are implicitly ordered starting with index 0.

-All images in an image stack MUST have the same x- and y-size that is specified in the sizex and sizey-attributes, respecitvely. sizex, sizey and sheetcount MUST not exceed 1024^3-1, each.

-Image3D stacks, and thus the underlying \<image3dsheet> elements, SHOULD provide the channels "R", "G", "B" and "A".
+Image3D objects, and thus the underlying \<image3dsheet> elements, SHOULD provide the channels "R", "G", "B" or "A".
+All image3dsheets within an image3d MUST provide the same channels, and each channel MUST have the same bit-depth accross all image3dsheets.

 Specific rules apply if an image3dsheet does not provide these channels:
 - If an image3dsheet does not provide a color channel "R", "B" or "G" but provides a greyscale channel, sampling any color channel will